 Types of advocacy

-A family member or friend can be a representative, but in some circumstances, you need a qualified advocate, so this is not always straight forward.
-A paid caregiver cannot act as an advocate for you’.
+A family member or friend can be a representative, but in some circumstances, you need a qualified advocate.
+A paid caregiver cannot act as an advocate for you.

 There are various types of advocate: